United States Agency for Global Media: 2018–present

 On January 20, 2021, journalist Kelu Chao was appointed acting CEO of the USAGM, replacing outgoing CEO Michael Pack.

 In September 2022, Amanda Bennett, a journalist and Pulitzer Prize-winning author, received bipartisan confirmation by the U.S. Senate to become CEO.

 Bennett was sworn in as CEO on December 6, 2022.

 As of 2024, USAGM had an average weekly audience of 427 million with broadcasts in 63 languages.

 On January 22, 2025, President Trump named a conservative critic of the mainstream media, L. Brent Bozell III, as his pick to run the USAGM.
 In March, Trump withdrew this nomination and nominated Bozell as ambassador to South Africa.

 In March, Elon Musk's Department of Government Efficiency (DOGE) imposed a 30-day total freeze on funding to Radio Free Europe/Radio Liberty, Radio Free Asia, and the Middle East Broadcasting Network, among other USAGM outlets, with the intention of making that permanent.
 President Trump subsequently ordered the gutting of USAGM to the maximum extent allowed by law in a March 14 executive order.
 On March 15, journalists from VOA, RFE/RL, and other American-funded media outlets were placed on leave.
 Critics claimed the order weakens American influence and strengthens America's authoritarian adversaries who are increasing their information warfare efforts, while the White House justified it as cutting taxpayer-funded propaganda.

+On March 7, 2026, U.S. District Judge Royce Lamberth ruled Lake was ineligible to serve as acting CEO of USAGM from her appointment the previous July to her resignation on Nov.
+19. The judge invalidated all actions taken by Lake during that period, including layoffs.
+Actions taken by Lake when the previous CEO, Victor Morales, delegated his responsibilities to her were also void.
+Lake accused Lamberth of a "pattern of activist rulings" and said the administration would appeal.